EddieHubCommunity/api/README.md

 When set to `true` the App will Log every incoming request.

+## Authentication

+Authentication is handled via an environment-variable called `APPROVED_TOKENS`.
+The approved tokens which are validated by the API are put there.
+In case there should be multiple tokens, for multiple clients, they need to be **comma-seperated**.

+To use Authetication the token needs to be passed in the `token`-header of the client-request.

 ## Running the app via Docker

 1. `docker run -p 3000:3000 -d ghcr.io/eddiehubcommunity/api:latest`